 - What’s The Difference Between A Private Airboat Tour and Public Airboat Tour?

 - The Everglades Will Be Around Forever, Right?

-How Big Is The Everglades?
+How Big Are The Everglades?

-How Old Is The Everglades?
+How Old Are The Everglades?

 Make no mistake about its size, though.
 While the Everglades is very big, it was once far larger.
 The Everglades spanned over an area over twice the size that it is right now.
 Practically the entirety of the southern portion of Florida was completely engulfed in mangroves and sawgrass.
 However, due to urban development and the constant influx of new citizens, the Everglades has downsized considerably.
 The Everglades has existed in some form for roughly 5,000 years.
 At this point, large Indian tribes settled in the area named after the distinct bodies of water they settled next to Okeechobee, Caloosahatchee, and Glades.

 What’s The Difference Between A Private Everglades Airboat Tour And Public Everglades Airboat Tour?